ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

 1. Switch the **Conversational Search** toggle to `on` if you want to   activate [conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search).
 If you don't want to activate conversational search, switch the toggle to `off`.

-The Conversational Search toggle is available only if you signed up for the beta version.

 1. Use the **Message**, **No results found** and **Connectivity issue** tabs to customize different messages to share with users based on the successfulness of the search.

     | Tab | Scenario | Example message |